 Snap a photo of picturesque Galway Harbor.
 The harbor is definitely the quintessential “I went to Galway” photo that everyone has.
 There’s a reason everyone goes here.
 It’s so beautiful!

-Howth is an absolutely beautiful coastal town in Ireland.
+Howth is an absolutely beautiful coastal town just north of Dublin and is one of the prettiest towns in Ireland.
 To this day it’s one of my favorite places that I visited!
 Plus, it’s super easy to get there from Dublin, and vice versa.

 Stare at the beauty of Howth Harbor.
 It’s a lot of fun to just sit and people-watch by Howth Harbor.
 There’s a lot of hustle and bustle and you can see all the beautiful boats.
 A lot of seafood restaurants are along Howth Harbor, so if you’re feeling up to it, you could even sit outside at one of these restaurants and people-watch that way!